Adityaakhouri/CS2403-Swayansaasita-Part-2/BikeRecorder/README.md

 ## ⚠️ Notes

+* The master script must run on the camera-connected system
 * Keep both devices on the same network
 * Stable WiFi is required for smooth data streaming
-* If connection fails, recheck IP and firewall settings
+* If connection fails, check IP and firewall settings